 What is the stringy plant material that is floating up on my shore in early spring?
 Will it harm the fish?

-It is most likely a filamentous, branched, green-tufted seaweed called Cladophora.
-As the tide recedes, this fine, intricately branched photosynthesizing plant can be seen draped over logs, branches, rocks and other debris in the intertidal zone.
-All aquatic plants, when they degrade, consume oxygen which fish need.
+It is most likely a branched, filamentous green-tufted seaweed called Cladophora.
+As the tide recedes, this fine, intricately branched photosynthesizing plant can be seen draped over logs, branches, rocks, and other debris in the intertidal zone.
+As they degrade, aquatic plants consume oxygen, which fish need.
 However, amounts and timing are important.
-Small amounts of decomposing vegetation earlier in the year will not cause the oxygen inversions that can occur in the hot summer months.
-At this time of year large numbers of red, blue or green unicellular algae can occur due to farm fertilizer runoff, erosion and high rainfall.
+Small amounts of decomposing vegetation earlier in the year will not cause the oxygen inversions that can occur during hot summer months.
+At this time of year, large numbers of red, blue, or green unicellular algae can occur due to farm fertilizer runoff, erosion, and high rainfall.
 It is this oxygen inversion that causes fish kills.
-Remember though, these activities have been occurring for millions of years and there are inbuilt self-regulating mechanisms.
-It is man’s activities that have created inbalancing (like seasonal nutrient pulses) that lead to wider fluctuations in the system.
+Remember, though, these activities have been occurring for millions of years and there are inbuilt self-regulating mechanisms.
+It is man’s activities that have created the imbalances (like seasonal nutrient pulses) that lead to wider fluctuations in the system.